 Since Lapayowker has reported the incident to the police and Airbnb, Airbnb removed Del Olmo from their website.
-The attorney representing Ms. Lapayowker discovered through Del Olmo’s criminal records that he had been arrested and charged in 2013 for battery.
-He was accused for pulling his former girlfriend by her hair, dragging her from the back to front seat of his car while his child was in the vehicle.
-Del Olmo was never convicted, but was referred to an anger management program.
+The attorney representing Ms. Lapayowker discovered through Del Olmo’s criminal records that he had been arrested and charged in 2013 for the battery.
+He was accused of pulling his former girlfriend by her hair, dragging her from the back to the front seat of his car while his child was in the vehicle.
+Del Olmo was never convicted but was referred to as an anger management program.
 Airbnb stated that they had done a background check on Del Olmo, but Lapayowker is suing for not disclosing the arrest to her and allowing him to host on the website.

 Two questions remain: Was their background check provider thorough enough to report back the domestic violence arrest?
 If so, why did Airbnb still approve Del Olmo?

 If the provider did not report back the arrest in the background check results, it would not be a surprise.
 We have discussed in our blog several times about how there are many online background check providers out there, but they may not have access to legal databases.
 Airbnb even states on their help page that their background checks may not be thorough or accurate: “Due to the way certain databases are maintained, there may be gaps in the coverage provided by public records searches, and the online databases may be only updated periodically by local governments which we do not control or direct.
 Results of these database checks may not reveal or include recent criminal record activity.”
 Regardless, companies are placing themselves at a liability by relying on background providers that may not have full, accurate, licensed access to background information.
 In order to access licensed proprietary databases, which can include the most updated criminal records and legal information, you need to be a professional with the proper legal licensing, such as a licensed private investigator.